 Are Opossums A Pest?

 Opossums are often thought of as pests but do much good for humans.
-Although they can carry several diseases, they can be handy to have around.
+Although they can carry several diseases, they can be handy.

-Opossums eat a variety of food, including slugs, grubs, insects, and ticks.
+Opossums eat food, including slugs, grubs, insects, and ticks.
 Ticks can carry Lyme disease, which is harmful to humans and carry other diseases, and opossums eliminate more ticks through their cat-like grooming than any other animal.

-Opossums kill and eat snakes and have a resistance to their venom.
-Researchers believe that opossums may help us develop an antivenom that could be used to save people from snake bites and against scorpions, plant, and bacterial toxins.
-This research originated in the 1940s but was then left until the 1990s to be rediscovered.
+Opossums kill and eat snakes and have resistance to their venom.
+Researchers believe that opossums may help us develop an antivenom that could save people from snake bites and against scorpions and plant and bacterial toxins.
+This research originated in the 1940s but left until the 1990s to be rediscovered.
 The antivenom is effective against the Western Diamondback rattlesnake, among other snakes.

 Do Opossums Attack Pets?

-If an opossum is threatened or cornered by a cat, then the opossum may attack, but there is more chance of hissing, growling, and showing their teeth.
-The opossum may also play dead and will not want to fight given a chance.
+If an opossum is threatened or cornered by a cat, it may attack, but there is more chance of hissing, growling, and showing its teeth.
+The opossum may play dead and will not want to fight, given a chance.

-Opossums are scavengers and don’t hunt any large animals to kill or eat.
+Opossums are scavengers and don’t hunt large animals to kill or eat.
 A cat is much more likely to attack an opossum as the smaller ones can be a rat’s size.
-Opossums can grow larger than a cat, and an adult may stand its ground more than youngsters.
+Opossums can grow more significantly than cats, and adults may stand their ground more than youngsters.

-If your cat or dog attacks the opossum and the opossum does not play dead or run away, then it might bite back, and in this case, an opossum is dangerous to your dog or cat.
-If you have pets, then it may be worth looking into removing opossums from your grounds.
+If your cat or dog attacks the opossum and the opossum does not play dead or run away, it might bite back, and in this case, an opossum is dangerous to your dog or cat.
+If you have pets, it may be worth removing opossums from your grounds.

 How To Remove Opossums?

 Opossums can be problems due to their scavenging nature and can turn up in many areas around the home.
-They have been found in attics, sheds, under decks, as well as in chicken coops.
+They have been found in attics, sheds, under decks, and chicken coops.

-For an opossum in the home, a baited trap would need to be set.
+A baited trap would need to be set for an opossum in the home.
 Please check your local laws for trapping wildlife and check with the humane society for the best way to trap an opossum.
 Please remember to wear gloves when dealing with these animals due to the diseases they carry

-Getting rid of opossums in your yard is more difficult.
-As the opossum is a scavenger, they are not picky as to what food they will eat.
-Opossums will eat from the trash cans, so make sure that these are all secured and locked if possible.
+Getting rid of opossums in your yard is more complicated.
+The opossum is a scavenger, so they are not picky about what food they will eat.
+Opossums will eat from the trash cans, so ensure these are all secured and locked if possible.
 Ammonia can also be spread on rags around the yard, as can fox urine.
 However, this will be a temporary fix; the opossum will eventually work out there is no fox.

 Opossums are not vicious and not aggressive to humans, but they are wild animals, and with their 50 teeth, they can provide a nasty bite.
-Their diseases can be fatal to humans and pets but also do provide some benefits around a property.
+Their diseases can be fatal to humans and pets but also provide some property benefits.
 They have also been known to make good pets in their own right.